macvim-dev/docs/README.md

 scripts/h2h.py -i $macvim_dir/runtime/doc -o ../build --project macvim --web-version --output-tags-json
 ```

 You can then run a simple web server in the build folder and browse to it.
-E.g. Use Python to server a server (it will be available at http://localhost:8000):
+E.g. Use Python as a web server (it will be available at http://localhost:8000):

 ```
 cd build